 The University reserves the right to require that the individual submit to independent medical examinations by a health care provider of the University's choosing for continuation of payments under this policy, and/or submit additional Physician Certifications.

-Accumulated short-term disability may be utilized provided the duration of the serious health condition has been ten (10) or more consecutive work days and all available sick leave and paid time off have been exhausted.
+Accumulated short-term disability may be utilized provided the duration of the serious health condition has been ten (10) or more consecutive work days and all available sick leave and 50% of paid time off have been exhausted.

 STD may only be used when an employee has a continuous, incapacitating serious health condition as certified by a physician.
 STD cannot be used for an intermittent leave or to care for a family member.